 This little gem has bloomed for me as early as February, which is often the beginning of Lent.

-If you don't have any hellebores in your garden you are missing out.
+If you don't have any hellebores in your garden, you are missing out.
 First of all, they are very low maintenance, requiring minimal water and sun.

-The lenten rose is a great drought tolerant perennial and thrives well in our clay soil.
+The Lenten rose is a great drought tolerant perennial and thrives well in our clay soil.

-There is an abundance of hybrids on the market in a wide range of colors.
-Anywhere from the whitest white to the darkest, almost-black, purple.
+Today, there is an abundance of hybrids on the market in a wide range of flower colors.
+Anywhere from the whitest white to the darkest, almost-black, purple with dark green leaves.
+If you can, buy one that is in bloom, so you can be sure of what you are getting.

 Hellebore - Lenten Rose Care